-To obtain more information about National Night Out, please contact our Community Services Division via email or at 972-377-1885.
+To obtain more information about National Night Out, please contact our Community Services Division or at 972-377-1885.

-Bicycle rodeos are not rodeos in the traditional sense of rodeos They are classes about bicycle safety combined with a driving course for bicycle riders.
+Bicycle rodeos are about bicycle safety combined with a driving course for bicycle riders.

 Classes are generally structured for persons 6 to 14 years of age.
 This age range is targeted because they are usually just learning to ride a bicycle without supervision and are the ones most likely to not know, or elect to ignore, safety rules.

-At least one parent or adult guardian must accompany the child(ren) attending this course.
+At least one parent or adult guardian must accompany children attending this course.

 As part of our service to the Little Elm community, LEPD performs adult fingerprinting free of charge to any Little Elm resident.
 Fingerprinting is done on Wednesdays and Thursdays, by appointment only.
 Appointment hours are as follows 8:30-11 a.m. and 2-5 p.m.
 A $10 fee will be charged to nonresidents.
 Applicants must furnish their own set of fingerprint cards (cardstock ONLY).
 At least one form of official identification is required (Valid Texas Driver License or Texas Identification Card.
 ID must have a photo).

 For questions about this process, please call 214-975-0460.